Altruist Financial Advisors LLC

 Should I get Annual Renewable Term or Level Term?

 Annual Renewable Term (“ART”) guarantees that you will be able renew it annually without taking an additional medical exam.
-Because the chances of your dying during the next year are usually very low, the premiums are correspondingly low.
+Because the chances of your dying during the next year are usually very low, the premiums tend to be correspondingly low.
 However, due to the fact that your chances of dying any particular year go up somewhat as you age, the annual premiums also go up as you age.

 Level Term guarantees that you will continue to get a fixed amount of coverage for the term of the policy (e.g., ten years or twenty years) and that the premiums you pay will not change.
-The result is that you pay more than you would for ART the first several years of the term and you would pay less than you would for ART for the last few years of the term.
-This sounds beneficial until you realize that your actual need for life insurance usually declines over time.
-Given that your need for insurance decreases over time (often to zero once your children are twenty two years old or so), it makes sense to periodically adjust your coverage to the level that you actually need at any one point in time.
+The result is that you pay more than you would for ART the first several years of the term and you pay less than you would for ART for the last few years of the term.
+This may sound beneficial until you realize that your actual need for life insurance usually declines over time.
+Given that your need for insurance often decreases over time (perhaps to zero once your children are twenty two years old or so), it makes sense to periodically adjust your coverage to the level that you actually need at any one point in time.
 If you are going to reduce your coverage anyway, it makes little sense to pay more up front with a level term policy.

 A better strategy may be to get ART and reassess your needs every two or three years.

 However, because ART is so unprofitable for insurance companies, some will offer it only reluctantly or not at all.
 You may find that level term is less expensive than ART.
 If so, go with the level term policy of the shortest duration you can reasonably foresee being adequate (i.e., if you expect only to have life insurance needs for 15 years, get a 15 year level term policy, not a 30 year level term policy which would be more expensive).
-If at some time in the future you need more insurance, buy more at that time (may entail an additional medical exam, regardless of what type you buy).
+If at some time in the future you need more insurance, buy more at that time (it may entail an additional medical exam, regardless of what type you buy).
 If at some time in the future you need less insurance, tell your insurance company that you want to reduce your coverage at that time and they will correspondingly reduce your premiums.

 What's wrong with whole life policies?

 Of course, we'd all prefer to avoid helping insurance companies (and/or agents) to get rich when the alternative is to help ourselves to get rich.
-We can do that both by removing the part of whole life policy premiums that goes directly to profits and by applying it (as well as the part that normally goes to cash accumulation) all to our own cash accumulation (e.g., in a diversified portfolio of mutual funds).
+We can do that both by removing the part of whole life policy premiums that goes directly to their profits and by applying it (as well as the part that normally goes to cash accumulation) all to our own cash accumulation (e.g., in a diversified portfolio of mutual funds).
 We will have more money working for us and what we have will, over the long run, realize better returns than if we used the "investment" portion of a whole life account.
 And, since we are still getting exactly the same amount of insurance coverage while we need it (by buying a term policy), we are likely to be better off in every way, on average!

 What should I do if I already have a whole life policy?